 Procedures to apply for the Anabaptist Scholarship

-Applicants must submit the following by February 1 for the upcoming academic year (first scholarship will be awarded for Fall 2013; applications due by February 14, 2013).
+Applicants must submit the following by February 1 for the upcoming academic year.

 - A completed application for admission with all supporting materials, including transcript(s) and references.